 Mohegan Gaming Disputes Court

 In its constitution, the Mohegan Tribe has given exclusive jurisdiction over any dispute involving or arising out of ’Gaming’ to the Gaming Disputes Court which consists of a Trial Court and a Court of Appeals.
 As used in the Mohegan Constitution, ’Gaming’ includes the development, construction, operation, promotion, financing, regulation and licensing issues, and includes jurisdiction over any associated hotel, resort or entertainment facility on Tribal lands.
-This jurisdiction extends to actions of the Mohegan Tribal Gaming Authority and disputes involving its employees and customers.
+This jurisdiction extends to actions of Mohegan Gaming & Entertainment and disputes involving its employees and customers.
 The Court may exercise jurisdiction over any person who transacts any business on or affecting the Mohegan Reservation.

 LAW APPLIED BY THE GAMING DISPUTES COURT